andytudhope/living-blue-book/source/knowledge_repo/index.md

 Cast on the Darkness into which Ourselves,
 So late emerged from, shall so soon expire." — Omar Khayyam

+"'The color of any planetary atmosphere viewed against the black of space and illuminated by a sunlike star will also be blue.'
+In which case blue is something of an ecstatic accident produced by void and fire." — Maggie Nelson

 "Of course I wake up finally
 thinking, how wonderful to be who I am, made out of earth and water,